giuseppe/codehawk/README.md

 codehawk models
 ```

-This command fetches the list of models from the default endpoint and displays their IDs, names, pricing, and supported parameters.
+This command fetches the list of models from the configured endpoint (defaults to localhost:8080) and displays their IDs, names, pricing, and supported parameters.

 The models command honors the `--endpoint` parameter, allowing you to list models from custom API endpoints: